harsh183/gentle_kotlin/_posts/2020-03-31-intro-to-coroutines.md

 One of Kotlin's biggest strengths is a very easy and neat way to write programs that can make use of concurrency using `coroutines`.
 This allows for a way of running different pieces of code at once and avoid wasting time waiting during programs.

 If you've heard of threads before coroutines are a much more lightweight version of that where hundreds of thousands of coroutines can run for each thread.
-Similar to the what is used by the programming language Go, this is based off the `CSP` model.
+Similar to the programming language Go with it's `goroutines` this is also based off the `CSP` model.

 <!-- ## Concurrency vs Parallelism.
 Important distinction -->